zackrack/VoxRAG/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
 Make sure ffmpeg is installed on your system.
+If you want to use CUDA, you will have to install torch seperately: https://pytorch.org/get-started/locally/.
 ---

 ## ▶️ Running VoxRAG